noahmcallister04/Final-Project/README.md

 Exporting audio is easy in Audacity.
 In the top left corner click *File* ---->>>> *Export Audio*.
 ![Figure 6](https://github.com/noahmcallister04/Final-Project/assets/116388091/547ed86b-5231-4042-8c9f-398f7c583842)

-Next, name your file and make sure the sample rate is *48000hz* and *Stereo* is checked.
+Next, make sure the sample rate is *48000hz* and *Stereo* is checked.
 There are many different formats to choose from but I would recommend WAV or MP3 for ease of use in other applications such as a video editor.
 Make sure you name the file and choose your desired place to save.
+Press *Export* and you're done!

 ![Figure 7](https://github.com/noahmcallister04/Final-Project/assets/116388091/f8f6f727-c3a5-4fb7-8a73-b24ac5518632)

-Congratulations!
-You just set up, recorded, and exported an audio file in Audacity!
-I hope this tutorial helped get your bearings on Audacity!